Lee Bowyer: Birmingham City

 On 16 March 2021, Bowyer replaced Aitor Karanka as head coach of Birmingham City; he signed a two-and-a-half-year contract.
 After 16 months in charge, Bowyer was sacked on 2 July 2022.
 During his final season in charge, Birmingham finished in 20th in the EFL Championship and won just four games in 26 after November 2021.

+Montserrat

+Bowyer took charge of the Montserrat national football team in September 2023, winning his opening game 3–2 against Barbados.
+Bowyer won four of his 14 games in charge, and was replaced by Angus Eve for their June 2025 fixtures after relegation to CONCACAF Nations League C and losing their first two 2026 World Cup qualifiers.